chosule/zustand/docs/getting-started/introduction.md

 ## First create a store

-Your store is a hook!
+Your store is a hook!???
 You can put anything in it: primitives, objects, functions.
 The `set` function _merges_ state.